gregmuellegger/annotatedocs/README.rst

 * Add an output format option to the command line tool to get an output in JSON for easier further processing.
+* Support and testing for more Python versions (mainly Python 3).